President's Cabinet

 tallen@messiah.edu 717-766-2511 ext.
 2255

 Dr. Allen fulfills a key role on the President’s Cabinet by giving focused attention to the institution’s diversity plan.
 He leads the Office of Diversity Affairs, which includes Multicultural and International Student Programs.
-Dr. Allen is the founder of the Common Ground Project, a nonprofit dedicated to teaching the history of the Civil Rights Movement, and also teaches in Messiah’s communication department.
+Dr. Allen is the founder of the Common Ground Project, a nonprofit dedicated to teaching the history of the Civil Rights Movement.
+He also teaches in Messiah’s communication department.

 Vice President for Enrollment Management